devans2048/CubeSolver/README.md

 * 1 GHz (2 cores) CPU or better

 ### Installing
-Download the .zip and extract it to a folder in your PC's file manager.
-The .exe can be run from the file or a shortcut can be made and added to the desktop.
-Make sure that the .bin files are in the same directory as the .exe or the program won't run.
+Download CubeSolver.zip by clicking on it and then clicking "Download" and extract it to a folder in your PC's file manager.
+The .exe can be run from the file or a shortcut can be made andadded to the desktop.
+Make sure that the .bin and .dll files are in the same directory as the .exe or the program won't run.

 ### How to use
 To input a pattern, simply click "Empty Cube" to make a blank cube (except the centers), and then use the color buttons to select the